 To improve a culture of Go-Getters:

-We refer to these employees as Ambassadors – they’re high performers that not only enjoy their job and consistently deliver high-quality work, they’re loyal to the company and make decisions based on the long-term good and survival of the broader team or group.
+These employees are high performers who not only enjoy their job and consistently deliver high-quality work, but also are loyal to the company and make decisions based on the long-term good and survival of the broader team or group.

 They focus on a constructive – not destructive – approach to questioning management directives or current processes, and bring a positive attitude that brings up the people around them.